This is a hot topic, but contrary to popular belief, gasoline is one of the most competitively and transparently priced consumer products.

 Canadian federal and provincial gas taxes are about twice as high as those in the US.
 Outside of taxes, historical price data shows that the price of gasoline in Canada is very similar to the US.
 Canadian gas taxes not only vary from one province to another, but also from one region to another.
 Outside taxes, gasoline prices are similar across Canada.

 Breakdown of the price of gas by major Canadian cities

 Breakdown of the price of gas by major Canadian cities chart.

 Taxes Federal and Provincial (based on average pump price in December 2020).

 The main reason gas has cost less in the United States when compared to Canada is because gasoline is taxed at a lower rate in the United States.
 Outside of taxes, the average price of a litre of gasoline in Canada is quite similar to the price in the United States.

 Symmetry of Gasoline Prices in Canada and US

 Comparison of average pump price of a litre of gasoline in Canada and the United States

-Comparison of average pump price of a litre of gasoline in Canada and the United States, 2019
+Comparison of the average pump price of a litre of gasoline in Canada and the United States, 2020

 Historical data shows that Canadians pay less for gasoline than consumers in most countries.
 The chart below compares the prices in eight countries and shows the effect of taxes on pump prices.